 After two and half years of not traveling outside of Canada, any vacation will seem like "super-unreal-excitement".
-The tickets were bought 48 hours before the flight, the luggage was packed super fast, kids were over the moon helping to pack their favorite books and outfits.
+The tickets were bought 48 hours before the flight and the luggage was packed super fast.
+Kids were over the moon helping to pack their favorite books and outfits.
 The last minute shopping of the long sleeves swimming suits and a kid friendly non toxic sunscreen.

 Be sure you fill in all important forms online preor traveling - 24 hours before the flight (check websites for updated information of COVID tests etc.).
 It'll save you time at the airport.
 I always travel with a huge bag of healthy snacks for kids and thermos food jars with pasta (only one time I didn't take it, and my kids almost ate me alive!).
 Bottles of water aren't allowed for kids above 2 years, it was a big surprise for me.
 Another important item for my traveling is a small blanket, pair of socks to take out shoes and relax, maybe a neck pillow - works great for kids napping on the plane.